jonathan-osorio/jonathan-osorio/README.md

-### Hi ✌️, My name is Jonathan Osório, and i'm a intern software engineer from Brazil
+### Hi ✌️, My name is Jonathan Osório, and i'm a Full Stack intern developer from Brazil

 ## 🌐 Socials: